 Using the setting of financial agents, we explore the importance of hidden connections relative to all other network connections.
 We find that hidden connections are those associated with the largest and most significant abnormal returns accruing to fund managers-on average 135 basis points per month (over 16% alpha per year, t-stat = 3.54) across the universe of mutual funds and public firms.
 This is relative to insignificant abnormal returns accruing on average to all other trades, including those to trades of "visible" connections.
-The hidden connection premium does not appear to be driven by endogenous selection or familiarity, as fund managers seem to be correctly timing when to hold (and when to avoid) the firm officers to whom they are tied.
+The hidden connection premium does not appear to be driven by endogenous selection or familiarity, as fund managers seem to be correctly timing when to hold (and when to avoid) stocks of firm officers to whom they are tied.
 Further, the more hidden the connection is, the more valuable the information that appears to be associated with the trading across it.
 This hidden connection premium exists across industries, styles, time periods, and firm types; remaining strong and significant through the present day.
 More broadly, our findings highlight the importance of missing nodes and hidden edges when attempting to understand the true nature of shock propagation in complex network systems.

-\We are grateful for helpful comments and suggestions from Andres Almazan, Martin Brown, Jonathan Cohn, Amit Goyal, Dario Heinisch, Tobias Hemauer, Markku Kaustia, Angelo Ranaldo, Clemens Sialm, Laura Starks, Sheridan Titman, Miriam Werner, Scott Yonker, Martina Ziefle; and seminar and conference participants at University of St. Gallen, Harvard Business School, HEC Lausanne, University of Texas at Austin, Texas A&M University, the 22nd EdukCircle International Convention on Business, and the 2021 New Zealand Finance Meeting.
+^{}We thank Andres Almazan, David Andolfatto, Andrea Barbon, Martin Brown, Jonathan Cohn, Shaun Davies, Martin Eling, Amit Goyal, Mark Grinblatt, Valentin Haddad, Tobias Hemauer, Gerard Hoberg, Juhani Linnainmaa (discussant), Tyler Muir, Xiao Qiao (discussant), Angelo Ranaldo, Clemens Sialm, Laura Starks, Lorien Stice-Lawrence, René Stulz, Allan Timmermann, Sheridan Titman, Simon Trimborn, Annette Vissing-Jørgensen, Jonathan Wallen, Ivo Welch, Miriam Werner, Motohiro Yogo and Scott Yonker (discussant) for helpful comments and suggestions.
+We also thank seminar and conference participants at University of St. Gallen (Brownbag), Harvard Business School, HEC Lausanne, University of Texas at Austin, Texas A&M University, Ohio State University, Chinese University of Hong Kong, University of Georgia, University of Colorado Boulder, HEC Montréal, Fudan University, the 22nd EdukCircle Convention on Business, NZFM 2021, the 2022 UCLA Anderson Fink Center Conference on Financial Markets, CETAFE 2022, and the 2022 Hong Kong Conference for Fintech AI and Big Data in Business.
+Dario Heinisch provided excellent programming assistance.
+This research has been awarded the INQUIRE Europe Research Grant 2022.
 Stephan Heller gratefully acknowledges funding from the Swiss Institute of Banking & Finance Sponsors Association at University of St. Gallen and the SWITCH Foundation Zurich.

-&lt;sup>†Corresponding author.
-Harvard Business School, Baker Library 273, Soldiers Field, Boston, MA 02163, Tel: (617) 495-3888, Email address: lcohen@hbs.edu.
+[†]Corresponding author.
+Harvard Business School, Baker Library 273, Soldiers Field, Boston, MA 02163, Tel: (617) 495-3888, Email: lcohen@hbs.edu.